-The reoccurring relationships, patterns and themes that dominate the practice and continue to excite me as an artist are the functionality of objects and images in different spaces and the role of language and identity within this framework.
-The position of the individual as both a participant and a viewer to the work plays a key role in both the establishment and functioning of a narrative to be explored.
+The reoccurring relationships, patterns and themes that dominate the practice and continue to excite Julie Lovett as an artist are the functionality of objects and images in different spaces.
+How and where the work can function inside and outside of the studio space combined with the position of the individual as both a participant and a viewer all play an integral role in the formation and contribution of narrative to the work.